Fedzero/node-csgo-floats/README.md

 # Example [^](#contents)

-The example is located at https://github.com/Kondax/node-csgo-floats/blob/master/example.js It will request the floats for four items.
+The example is located at https://github.com/Kondax/node-csgo-floats/blob/master/example.js.
+It will request the floats for four items.

 **Two requests should succeed.
-Two should fail**
+Two should fail.**

 One request should resolve instantly.
 The other request should resolve a second after the first.
 One request should fail as it's a duplicate request (same item) as the first.
 The other request should fail as it's an invalid item.